 Want to know what time this is for you?

 Check this time zone converter.

 This is a live course that will be delivered virtually through the ZOOM video conferencing platform and MURAL collaboration tool.
 You will be provided links to both application and will need a stable internet connection capable of supporting livestreaming of both audio and video.
-Please be advised that this course is only open to red teamers who have successfully completed the necessary prerequisite.
-If you are unsure if you have, please check with us before registering.
+Please be advised that this course is only open to red teamers who have successfully completed the RTT Boot Camp.

 NOTE: The course fee is in US$.
 While this course is being offered from California, anyone can participate, regardless of the location.
 The times for this course are listed as PDT.

 Red Team Thinking is the world’s leading provider of decision support red teaming for business.
 In fact, our president literally wrote the book on red teaming.
 Powered by a cadre of military-trained red team leaders and business strategists, we help companies of all sizes become disruptors in their industries, rather than one of the disrupted.
 And we can do the same for your business.

 Bestselling Author & President, Red Team Thinking LLC